-- No pictures or comments on social media that are negative. - No posting pictures of individuals (especially children) without permission. - No pictures or comments on social media about anything that happens 'behind the scenes' at Rancho Margot.
+- Pictures or comments on social media should be carefully chosen to reflect well on UTSA Honors - No posting pictures of individuals (especially children) without permission. - No pictures or comments on social media about anything that happens 'behind the scenes' at Rancho Margot.
 Ranch staff live there and it is important to respect their privacy. - Follow all local rules about pictures.
-Ask before taking one; do not assume it is permissible. - If a crisis for any of our students occurs, we go on "social media lockdown," meaning no information whatsoever about the student goes out on social media.
+Ask before taking one; do not assume it is permissible. - If a crisis for any of our students occurs, we go on "social media lockdown," meaning no information whatsoever goes out on social media until cleared.
 We do not want incomplete information getting to family and friends.
 There is a specific protocol to make sure family stays fully up to date; UTSA Office of International Programs is responsible for these actions. - Checking in with family and friends through social media if there is an emergency, such as a natural disaster, is expected and encouraged. - We encourage you to share your experience and to post with a level of caring judgment, cultural sensitivity, and respect for yourself, your peers, UTSA, and our hosts in Costa Rica.